-NOTE: The District Student Residency Questionnaire (SRQ) is used to determine at-risk classification of homeless education students
+NOTE: The District Student Residency Questionnaire (SRQ) is used to determine the educational at-risk classification of homeless students

 FD (LEGAL) POLICY STATES:

-The person is homeless “Homeless children” under McKinney-Vento Homeless Assistance Act, means children or youths who lack a fixed, regular, and adequate nighttime residence; and includes:
+The person is homeless “Homeless children” under the McKinney-Vento Homeless Assistance Act, which means children or youths who lack a fixed, regular, and adequate nighttime residence; and includes:

 - Children who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

 - Children who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and

 - Migratory children living in circumstances described above.

 - “Migratory child’’ means a child who made a qualifying move in the preceding 36 months: